 So that was a quick look at understanding cloud native applications, their advantages, and where to get started.
 Moving forward, you would also need to identify your cloud platform of choice, and our take on building cloud native applications with AWS might be helpful.

-Ready to build modernize your application architecture with microservices?
+Ready to accelerate your modernization journey?
 Just drop us a line and our expert team will be in touch.